BeyondScheme/BeyondScheme.github.io/_posts/2016-04-22-welcome-to-beyond-scheme-blog.md

 title:  "Welcome to Beyond Scheme blog!"
 date:   2016-04-22 16:07:07 +0100
 author: "Artur Trzop"
-categories: java ruby
+categories: news
-tags: news ruby java
+tags: news ruby java elixir
 ---

 Welcome on our blog.
 We are going to publish here technical articles about Java, Ruby and Elixir.